 See also Kindergarten Page for more information

-If your child is 4 by December 31st of this calendar year, they can register for Junior Kindergarten at their home school.
+If your child will be 4 by December 31 of this calendar year, they can be registered for Junior (Year 1) Kindergarten at their home school.

-If your child is 5 by December 31st of this calendar year, they can register for Senior Kindergarten at their home school.
+If your child will be 5 by December 31 of this calendar year, they can be registered for Senior (Year 2) Kindergarten at their home school.

-If your child is not a Canadian citizen or permanent resident, please contact Immigration and the Visa Coordinator at the Welcome Centre 905-335-3663 ex.
-3435
+If your child is not a Canadian citizen or permanent resident, please contact the Immigration and the Visa Coordinator at the Welcome Centre at 905-335-3663 ext.
+3435.

 Mandatory information to bring when registering your child for school

-- Proof of child’s age: birth certificate or passport or baptismal/faith record.
+- Proof of child’s age: birth certificate or passport or baptismal/faith record for your child

 Also remember to:

-- bring copies of child’s current school records
+- Bring copies of your child’s current school records

 What is my child’s home school?